geochri/Food-Classification/README.md

 The machine spent 4-5 days to process the complicated network structure and complete the learning task.
 We implemented our image classsification pipeline using the latest edition of PyTorch (as at 19/08/2019).
 We applied the transfer learning method to our model which by using the pretrained Densenet-161 model in the following steps:

  - At first, with a pretrrained DenseNet-161 model, we loaded a <a href="https://www.kaggle.com/pytorch/densenet121/kernels">checkpoint</a>.
 The checkpoints file contains all the tensors after months of training with the ImageNet dataset.
- - Secondly, we redefined the classifier part of the model (i.e `model.classifier()`) to fit our number of outputs classes (101) as derived from our inout data classes.
+ - Secondly, we redefined the classifier part of the model (i.e `model.Classifier()`) to fit our number of outputs classes (101) as derived from our inout data classes.
 Side note: ImageNet trained networks have 1001 output classes by default.
- - Below is a sample code snippet for the classifier block (i.e `model.classifier()`) we implemented.
+ Below is a sample code snippet for the classifier block (i.e `model.Classifier()`) we implemented.
 You can observe the number of classes have been modified to fit with the food-101 dataset classes (i.e 101).
 ```
 classifier = nn.Sequential(OrderedDict([
                           ('fc1', nn.Linear(1024, 500)),